The Harms of Water Fluoridation

 The fatal flaw scientists and public health officials make in terms of water fluoridation is considering all forms of fluoride equivalent.
 Because fluoride is so highly reactive to calcium it occurs more commonly in nature as calcium fluoride, but the process of making and adding sodium fluoride or fluorosilicates to drinking water very likely causes perturbations in calcium dependent pathways in the human body which account for the negative affects of fluoride like cognitive and behavioral effects.
 Naturally occurring calcium fluoride is much safer because it is already reacted to calcium and thus will not react to the calcium in our bodies the way that sodium fluoride does, which is its entire justification for dental health, but many pathways in our body depend on calcium, and fluoride could, can, and does interfere with calcium sensitive channels.
 Far greater than the effects of fluoridation on oral health are factors like economic stress and poor access to healthy food, nutrition, and healthcare such what is rampant across the United States, unlike other nations in the world which largely have public healthcare access for all their citizens.
 In addition to an industrial diet, fluoridation is simply a poor solution to problems like inequality, poverty, and exploitation of people we create in our country that should not be occurring in the first place.

-There is clearly some evidence for positive effects of naturally occurring fluoride on dental health, but this is not achieved in a way that is actually safe or generally healthy from artificial fortification, which very likely causes other health problems, especially in people who are vulnerable who also cannot avoid it when all drinking water is treated.
-In one criticism of the work of Weston A. price a person points out that malnutrition inhibits cavities due to the lack of food—while this is true, they were also racistly assuming that indigenous and aboriginal people were all starving before the advent of industrial food systems (lol dumb fucking racist), but it also inadvertently points out that just because something has an effect does not necessarily mean that it’s good.
+There is clearly some evidence for positive effects of naturally occurring fluoride on dental health, because it is typically in lower quantities and already complexed to calcium which then prevents its reaction to calcium in our nervous tissue or bone or peroxidase enzymes, and because it is not calcium fluoride and is administered in total quantities which are incredibly high the artificial fluoridation of ingested products like water, milk, etc., very likely causes other health problems, especially in people who are most vulnerable such as those of us with cystic fibrosis who also cannot avoid it when drinking water, cooking, and showering and bathing.
+In one criticism of the work of Weston A. price a person points out that malnutrition inhibits cavities due to the lack of food—while this is true, they were also racistly assuming that indigenous and aboriginal people were all starving before the advent of industrial food systems (lol dumb fucking racist), but this position also inadvertently emphasizes that just because something has an effect does not necessarily mean that it’s good or safe.

 The fact of the matter when it comes to fluoride is that oral health is not and never has been a function of water fluoridation, but of good diets and dietary behaviors, and knowledge of health and human biology as discussed in the chapter on oral health in my book (Fuck Portion Control) elucidates the why and how of most of it.
 For instance through my work and research I discovered that dietary cucurbits (cucumbers, watermelon, melons, squash, pumpkin, etc.) is the primary factor for resistance to tooth decay because these foods are highest in the amino acid citrulline which helps fuel the arginine cycle that in turn supplies commensal oral microbes with proline which in turn protect us from those which cause disease.
 Oral health is extremely complicated and also concerns principles of cellular and molecular polarity, the immune system, oral microbiome, and diet, and while most people will never even bother to learn how to care for their oral health there is a plain and glaring disparity between the supposed claims of water fluoridation and the actual results seen in populations around the world.